atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 tt
 desired reparation. "
 '• '■’1 ’s
-Starting" up i in her bed, in order to speak to Charles, and not Seeing him in the room, she was quite frantic — she called — she screamed for "' the fervann "
+Starting" up i in her bed, in order to speak to Charles, and not Seeing him in the room, she was quite frantic --she called --she screamed for "' the fervann "
 '^ ■» 1' ' '‘V.
 V 7. •... ' *•
 V - r;
-When the maid' appeared — Where ■ is my brother said she, with «the ‘ most eager accents; ^
+When the maid' appeared --Where ■ is my brother said she, with «the ‘ most eager accents; ^
 * .■ ^ ' !■